The Absolute Best Bagel Shops in NYC

-The bagels at this overly popular, mini-empire are unique on this list as they’re not strictly New York-style.
+The bagels at this buzzy, mini-empire are unique on this list as they’re not strictly New York-style.
 Restaurateurs Matt Kliegman (of the Smile) and Noah Bernamoff (of Mile End Deli) have created a cross between a New York bagel and a Montreal bagel that’s chewy and dense, but also boiled in honey water and baked in a wood-fired oven like they do up North.
 The result is a little bit different but still delicious, especially when paired with Black Seed’s fancy toppings like beet-cured lox with horseradish cream cheese, radishes, and herbs.

-Remember the great rainbow bagel mania of 2016, when New York went nuts for neon bagels coated with Funfetti cream cheese?
+Remember the great rainbow bagel mania of 2016, when New York went nuts for prismatic bagels filled with Funfetti cream cheese?
 That was the work of the Bagel Store.
 But its creativity didn’t begin or end there: The Williamsburg shop also makes pretzel bagels and cragels (that’s a croissant-bagel hybrid), plus a host of over-the-top cream cheese flavors like cannoli and bacon-Cheddar.
 If you’re a traditionalist, it’s also been making excellent, no-frills breakfast sandwiches since long before anyone thought to add food coloring to their bagel dough.

 For over 50 years, this Fresh Meadows bagelry has supplied Queens with soft, traditional, kettle-boiled bagels 24 hours a day, seven days a week.
 Bagels come in all the classic flavors, and are always generously stuffed, whether you opt for whitefish salad, lox, or one of many flavored cream cheese options (including bacon).